Amartya32/Leap_and_Motion_Capture/README.md

-starting procedure
+Starting procedure
 ------------------
 Script depends on Python2 code so you should run it with Python2.
 If you use the machine in the lab Python 2 is already preinstalled.
 You can run it by starting the Windows Powershell and run the command: python2 leapDataExtraction.py for running this script.

-running script and QTM on the same machine
+Running the script and QTM on the same machine
 ------------------------------------------
 The script takes an optional parameter which is the IP address of the network interface of the machine which is running the QTM programm.
 By default it is set to the loopback interface, so if QTM is running on the same machine where you are running this script then everything is fine and you do not need to provide any arguments in the commandline to script.

-running script and QTM on different machines
+Running the script and QTM on different machines
 --------------------------------------------
 However if you wish to run this script on a different machine from which QTM is running on then you will need to give the script the IP address of the machine which is running QTM.
 As eduroam does not allow unathorized UDP-SocketStreams you will have first to log in the machine into a different WIFI e.g. Heidelberg4You.